 Symptoms and Signs: Patients with diabetic constipation report a range of bowel disturbances including infrequent passage of hard stools with significant straining.
-Diabetics with constipation commonly report other symptoms that occur as a consequence of an inability to evacuate their stools including bloating, distention, abdominal pain, discomfort, and fullness.
-It is unproved that diabetic constipation worsens other symptoms of gastroparesis; however, delays in colon transit are prevalent in diabetic gastroparesis and physiologic studies involving distention of the rectum retard gastric emptying.
-Patients with diabetic constipation may exhibit visible distention with variable tympany and/or tenderness or palpable stool-filled bowel loops, usually in the left lower quadrant.
-Digital anorectal examination may detect hard firm stool in the rectal vault.
+Additional symptoms as a consequence of constipation may include bloating, distention, abdominal pain, discomfort, and fullness.
+Physical examination may be nonfocal.
+In severe cases digital anorectal examination may reveal hard, firm stool in the rectal vault.

-Definition: Diabetic diarrhea refers to the passage of frequent or loose stools occurring as a consequence of diabetes usually over a many-year period.
-The prevalence of diabetic diarrhea has been incompletely characterized.
+Definition: Diabetic diarrhea refers to the passage of frequent or loose stools occurring as a consequence of longstanding diabetes.
 The pathogenesis of this condition is multifactorial (

 Factors Contributing to Diabetic Diarrhea

-Symptoms and Signs: Diabetics with fecal incontinence may report inadvertent stool loss to varying degrees ranging from minor soiling to expulsion of large amounts of stool necessitating wearing of disposable absorptive adult incontinence undergarments.
-Because of the associated rectal sensory neuropathy, many patients are unable to sense the presence of stool in the rectum prior to its uncontrolled passage.
-As with diabetic diarrhea, many episodes of fecal incontinence in diabetics occur nocturnally during sleep.
-Digital examination of the diabetic with fecal incontinence will commonly show evidence of anal neuropathy including marked reductions in anal tone, variable impairments in the ability to maximally squeeze the anus against the examiner's inserted finger, and a loss of the anal wink reflex to perianal stimulation.
-Patients with associated diabetic diarrhea may have liquid stool in the rectal vault, while those with voluminous stool loss may show signs of perianal irritation due to prolonged contact with expelled feces.
+Symptoms and Signs: Diabetics with fecal incontinence may have varying degrees of symptoms, ranging from minor soiling to expulsion of large amounts of stool that requires the use of adult incontinence undergarments.
+In patients with associated rectal sensory neuropathy, the presence of stool in the rectum may be unrecognized prior to its uncontrolled passage.
+Episodes of fecal incontinence may occur during sleep.
+Digital rectal examination of the diabetic with fecal incontinence may show evidence of anal neuropathy including decreased anal tone, weak squeeze pressure, and a loss of the anal wink reflex.

 Miscellaneous GI Complications of Diabetes

-Esophageal: May diabetics exhibit evidence of reduced lower esophageal sphincter tone on manometry or impaired esophageal acid clearance with increased recording time with pH < 4 on ambulatory testing presumably due to altered propulsive clearance in the distal esophagus.
-Other manometric abnormalities seen in diabetics include reduced contractile amplitudes and velocities, double peaked waves, or simultaneous aperistaltic contractions in the esophageal body and reduced upper esophageal sphincter pressures.
-Symptoms attributable to these abnormalities are predominantly related to uncontrolled acid reflux and include heartburn and regurgitation.
-Increases in Candida and pill-induced esophagitis also have been reported with diabetes.
-Dysphagia due to dysmotility is rare but may occur secondary to stricturing as a complication of acid reflux.
+Esophageal: Many diabetics exhibit evidence of reduced lower esophageal sphincter tone or impaired esophageal acid clearance.
+Abnormalities on esophageal manometry studies may include reduced contractile amplitudes and velocities, double peaked waves, or simultaneous aperistaltic contractions in the esophageal body and reduced upper esophageal sphincter pressures.
+Symptoms are predominantly typically to uncontrolled acid reflux, including heartburn and regurgitation.
+Higher incidence of Candida and pill-induced esophagitis have been reported in patients with diabetes.

 What Else Could the Patient Have?

-The differential diagnosis of GI complications of diabetes is very broad and includes other functional, motor, inflammatory, neoplastic, and endocrinologic disorders.
+The differential diagnosis of GI complications of diabetes is very broad and includes other functional, motor, inflammatory, neoplastic, and endocrine disorders.

 Small Intestinal Bacterial Overgrowth